ericthegeorge/FootballTracker/README.md

 Database: MySQL local\
 RESTful API

+For examiners, please follow the setup and then head to the `For Examiners` section.

 Please add your design boards, drafts, or other ideas you have here.

 All work should be committed to specific branches, and merged onto main.
 BE WARY OF MERGE CONFLICTS.
 Don't accept merges easily and overwrite another person's work.
 Ideally someone should review all pull requests, but this will not be enforced.